The Bible says God created humans directly and uniquely. We are not products of an evolutionary process that began with lower life forms.

 The Bible says Adam and Eve, the first humans, were the pinnacle of God’s creation.

-God made Adam and Eve in his image on a soulful level and gave them dominion over the earth, so they could manage it as they saw fit.
+God created Adam and Eve in his image on a soulful level and gave them dominion over the earth so they could manage it as they saw fit.

 He planned for them to capitalize on this knowledge, to be enlightened by his ingenuity, and to use their imaginations to produce their own handiwork.

-He also wanted them to build a blissful community of offspring who would be likewise inspired by the grandeur of the world and the creativity of those born before them.
+He also wanted them to build a blissful community of offspring who would be similarly inspired by the grandeur of the world and the creativity of those born before them.

-- a will, so they could love him and each other and make autonomous choices in the exercise of the authority he delegated to them
+- A will, so they could love him and each other and make choices in the exercise of the authority he delegated to them.

 Adam and Eve’s unique inception, divine resemblance, esteemed position, exceptional attributes, and managerial responsibilities distinguished them from the other kinds of animal life that God made.